roman-milk/roman-milk.github.io/frank-and.md

  "Please Frank, please don't leave me."

  I didn't turn back.
 I went into the building and called for a taxi.
-Report_Story #1